microsoft/atlas-design/site/src/components/checkbox.md

 ### Sizes

-`.checkbox-sm`/`.checkbox-lg` used in conjunction with `.checkbox` makes checkbox a little bigger or smaller than the default.
+`.checkbox-sm`/`.checkbox-lg` can be used to make a checkbox bigger or smaller than the default.

 ```html
 <label class="checkbox checkbox-sm">